 Is It Legal To Bet On Basketball In The Philippines?

 Yes, Filipinos can bet online with licensed offshore sportsbooks or at MSW domestically.
-Philippine gambling laws prevent MSW from offering sports betting on Philippine events, but they do offer many international sporting events.
-At MSW, players can wager on NBA basketball and just about any sport you can think of outside of the Philippines.
+Philippine gambling laws prevent MSW from offering sports betting on Philippines-based events, but they do offer many international sporting lines.
+At MSW, players can wager on NBA basketball and just about any other sport contested outside of the Philippines.

 Since Filipinos really like to wager on local events, a lot of bettors turn to online sportsbooks.
 Filipinos can now bet online with Philippine legal online sports betting sites that accept customers from the region.
 Online players also have the convenience of logging into their accounts and playing on their mobile phones or tablets from anywhere in the islands.